-The public has spoken: while they’re all for apps and gizmos that make shopping a breeze, people will always look for the human touch.
+The public has spoken about immersive shopping experience: while they’re all for apps and gizmos that make shopping a breeze, people will always look for the human touch.

 Shoppers looked for that welcome face saying “hello” to them.

 Grocery Headquarters reported on the results of a survey released by the tech firm, Interactions, on “What Shoppers Want from Retail”.
 The perceptions study had over 1,000 adult participants and aimed to “understand how to successfully integrate human and computerized interactions into a shopper’s retail journey.”

 According to the results, 84% of consumers expect retailers to have technological features which improve the customer shopping experience.
 However, 62% are still motivated by human interaction – a smile or a greeting from a real person – when entering the store premises.

 “Consumers want both digital and human interfaces today.
 They desire the integration of technology into their shopping experience, but nothing can truly replace the accessibility of a traditional store associate,” Bharat Rupani, president of Interactions, was quoted in the report.
 He added: “The key for retailers is to balance human interaction with technology to streamline and compliment the consumer’s overall retail journey.”

 However, while shoppers like the idea of interacting with a real person while they shop, they are also eager to immerse themselves in the advancements happening on the e-commerce scene.
 These include targeted notifications which are sent via mobile or email, 3D printed customizable products and fast checkout.

 But to round off the customer experience, shoppers want the assurance of a friendly, human face.
 This means that retailers invest in both technological advances and personal customer services.